with their beautiful and regular curves, which could only have been

 applicability of what I learned about the monkey to the rest of Nazca,

-again it is Reiche making a relevant observation: "This
+again it is Reiche making a key observation: "This (monkey) drawing

 stem which, almost a mile long, leads into the maze of lines at the